 Foundation stage profile

-Children continue to be assessed in the reception class where staff will add information to an assessment profile for each individual.
+- Children continue to be assessed in the reception class where staff will add information to an assessment profile for each individual.
 Insights will be shared at parent consultation meetings.
-Your child will have a Special Book of photos and comments which will be available during the year for you to add to.
+Information including observations, photographs, examples of work etc will be gathered in a Floor Book.
 Across the year pupils are assessed against the Reception Profile.
 Scores are reported to parents at the end of the year.

 Year One phonic check

-Children in Year 2 and Year 6 are assessed during May.
+- Children in Year 6 are assessed during May.
 The results of these assessments are reported annually to the parents.

-Here are presentations which were made to parents:
+Here is a presentation which is made to parents:

 - About SATs in year 6